EnterpriseDB/docker-postgresql/README.md

 - Barman Cloud
 - PostGIS 3.1 (optional, on UBI based images only)
 - PGAudit
-- All language packs for glibc (namely `glibc-all-langpacks`; optional, on UBI based images only)
+- All language packs for glibc (optional, on UBI based images only)

 PostgreSQL is distributed by the PGDG under the [PostgreSQL License](https://www.postgresql.org/about/licence/).